SEI-SEA-1-25/Python-Geocoder/part2.md

 At Capilano Suspension Bridge right now, it's Mostly Cloudy with a temperature of 65.11
 ```

 **Hint:** In the dictionary that holds the API results, you'll get an awful lot of data.
-Check the dictionary carefully, remember that dictionaries in Python use brackets and strings to access keys, watch out for lists, and note that the temperature wont come in as Fahrenheit... or Celsius?!
+Check the dictionary carefully, remember that dictionaries in Python use brackets and strings to access keys!

+**Hint:** Also note that the unit of measurement that the API default to is in Kelvin!
+Scour the API documentation for how you might change the data to Fahrenheit!

 ---

-## Bonus: Format for Matt
+## Super Bonus: String Formatting for Matt

-#### Skill you're practicing: String formatting.

 Matt likes Heather's idea of getting the weather for each location they plan on visiting, but he thinks the data is unreadable.
 Modify your code to: